 We live just around the corner of this treehouse, and have had drinks in the living room with Peter Bahouth, who owns the treehouse with his wife, Katie.
 They have hosted celebrities like Aaron Paul and his friend Woody Harrelson, people looking to celebrate a special occasion as well as those just looking for an unusual getaway.

-This treehouse is on a working 2.5-acre farm, with alpaca, ducks, chickens and llamas.
-And it’s also in the city of Atlanta, within walking distance of East Atlanta Village, with shops, restaurants and bars.
+This treehouse in Atlanta is on a working 2.5-acre farm, with alpaca, ducks, chickens and llamas.
+And it’s within walking distance of East Atlanta Village, with shops, restaurants and bars.

 Nestled in an 80-year-old forest of bamboo, the treehouse has HVAC, a large porch and skylights.
 It’s furnished built with reclaimed architectural antiques with some of the bead board coming from Civil War-era homes and heart of pine floors from 1905.
 A tin roof rom a 1871 barn makes a lovely sound in the rain.
 It sleeps four, with a queen-size bed in the sleeping loft and full-size sleeper sofa on the main level.

 Bathroom facilities include a composting toilet in the treehouse and a marble bathroom with walk-in shower, china sink and modern toilet located in the owners home nearby.
 It has a small fridge, Keurig coffee maker, three gallons of water and wash basin for quick washups.